 As an ECE instructor and WCE advisor, Cischke has the fantastic ability to make complex topics easy to understand.
 He does this through analogies, humor, and being open and approachable to students.
 He strives to be a “complete human being” with his students, sharing stories about his family and life.

-During Husky Bites, Nelson, Shiver and Patrick, along with Cischke (WCE faculty advisor) will walk us through their projects and share what it’s like for college students to serve industry clients—and think, work and operate like a company.
+During Husky Bites, Nelson, Shiver and Patrick, along with Cischke (WCE faculty advisor) will walk us through their projects and share what it’s like for college students to serve industry clients.

 Cischke first came to Michigan Tech as a student in 1997.
 During his studies, he worked as an intern for IBM, verifying hard drive controllers in VHDL, and helped found one of the original Enterprise teams—the Wireless Communications Enterprise.
 He graduated in 2001 with a BS in Electrical Engineering, went to work for Unisys for about four and a half years and completed a Master’s degree in Computer Engineering at the University of Minnesota–Twin Cities.